 Use the color that you love regardless of brand.

 The same colors and pigments can vary widely from brand to brand.
-(You can see an example of this at my post here.)
+(You can see many examples of this by visiting this page and scrolling down to the watercolor comparison articles.)
 As long as you are using a high quality paint, its best to ignore brand names and focus on individual colors and pigments and how they work with your painting style.